erinwolff/checklist-bot/README.md

 # Discord Checklist Bot

 This bot allows you to create and manage checklists directly within Discord.
+*At this time, only one checklist per user.*

 ## Features